KaushikTK/Face-Recognition-System/README.md

 # Face-Recognition-System

 This is a facial recognition system based on LPDH.
-It contains images of 3 people - Roopkala, Kaushik, Kannan.
-You can use the tester.py file to run this program since the model is already trained.
-Video based tester is also added.
+Please paste all your pictures inside the tainingImages folder in separate folders and train the model by updating the name and running the tester.py file.
+Once it is done, run the videotester.py file for realtime face recognition.